Understanding Car Insurance Rate Lock Periods

 How long is my car insurance rate locked in?

 Your car insurance rate is typically locked for the duration of your policy term, which is usually six or 12 months.
-Some specialty programs — like Erie Insurance's Rate Lock — can extend that protection beyond the standard term, even shielding your rate after certain qualifying claims.
+Specialty programs like Erie Insurance's Rate Lock® can extend that protection beyond the standard term — shielding your rate even after qualifying claims — though in Virginia this protection is capped at three-year terms.
 The rate remains fixed unless you make material changes such as adding drivers, changing vehicles, or moving to a new address.
 At renewal, your insurer can adjust rates based on market conditions, claims experience, and individual rating factors.

 Can my insurance company raise my rates in the middle of my policy?

 Insurance companies generally cannot raise your base rate mid-policy due to market trends or inflation alone — such broad increases require state regulatory approval and typically apply at renewal.
 However, they can adjust your premium if you make policy changes such as adding a driver, changing vehicles, or moving, or if they discover new violations or accidents through periodic DMV checks.
-Most individual surcharges for violations or accidents also take effect at renewal, though timing rules vary by state.
+Telematics and pay-per-mile programs are an exception, as their variable components may recalculate monthly.
 See how car insurance rates are approved for a deeper look at the regulatory process.

 What does "rate guarantee" mean on my insurance policy?

 A rate guarantee means your insurer commits to charging you the agreed-upon premium for the entire policy term, regardless of external market changes.
 However, most guarantees are conditional — they hold only as long as you don't make material changes to your policy or incur violations.
-Enhanced programs like Erie Insurance's Rate Lock go further, protecting your rate even after qualifying claims.
+Enhanced programs like Erie Insurance's Rate Lock® go further, protecting your rate even after qualifying claims and at renewal.
 Always read the specific language in your policy documents to understand exactly what's covered under your guarantee.

 Do all car insurance companies offer the same policy term lengths?

 No, insurance companies offer different policy term options and not all are available in every state.
 Most insurers provide six-month policies as the standard, allowing them to reassess risk more frequently at renewal.
 Many also offer 12-month policies for customers who prefer longer rate stability.
-Specialty extended-rate-lock programs are available from select carriers like Erie, though eligibility requirements and state availability vary.
+Extended rate lock programs are available from select carriers like Erie, though eligibility requirements and state availability vary — and the mechanics differ between states such as New York and Virginia.
 It's worth asking about longer-term options when shopping for coverage, as they're not always prominently advertised.
+Explore 6-month vs. 12-month policy differences to make the right call.

 What happens to my rate lock if I get a speeding ticket?

 A speeding ticket typically doesn't affect your current policy's locked rate immediately — most insurers apply surcharges at your next renewal when the rate guarantee period ends.
 However, depending on state regulations and your insurer's policies, some companies may apply increases mid-term after discovering a violation through regular DMV checks, following proper advance notice.
-Minor speeding tickets (1–10 mph over) typically add 5–15% to your renewal premium, while severe violations (25+ mph over) can push rates up 35–50%, and a DUI can raise rates 70–98% — affecting your premium for three to five years.
+Speeding violations can add roughly 15–25% to your renewal premium, with surcharges following your record for three to five years.
+If you have Erie's Rate Lock®, your premium is protected from ticket-related surcharges unless you also make a qualifying policy change such as adding a driver or changing vehicles.